FrancesHitchcock/outfit-agency/README.md

 - As an outfit owner I want to submit outfit details by means of a form.
 I want my outfit to appear immediately in the database and front end.

-- As an outfit hirer I want to click a button to reserve an outfit.
-I want the outfit to be removed from the database and front end immediately.
+- As an outfit hirer I want to click on an outfit to learn more about it.
+I then want to click a button to reserve an outfit.
+I want the outfit to be removed from the database and front end immediately it has been reserved.